raycast/extensions/api-reference/user-interface/action-panel.md

 The first and second action become the primary and secondary action.
 They automatically get the default keyboard shortcuts assigned.
 In [List](./list.md) and [Detail](./detail.md), this is `↵` for the primary and `⌘` `↵` for the secondary action.
 In [Form](./form.md) it's `⌘` `↵` for the primary and `⌘` `⇧` `↵` for the secondary.
-Keep in mind that overriding the shortcuts for the primary and secondary actions of [Form](./form.md) won't be applied.
+Keep in mind that overriding shortcuts for the primary and secondary actions won't be displayed in the Action Panel.

 #### Example